rodralez/ai-portfolio/README.md

 Technologies: Python, Label Studio, YOLOv5, Object detection, Cross validation, Docker.

+## R Shiny Application for Species Observations in European Countries

+This project is a dashboard built using R Shiny that allows users to visualize and analyze species observations on a map.
+The main goals of this project are:

+1. **Visualize Species Observations**: The dashboard provides a map that displays the locations of species observations.
+The observations are represented as circle markers on the map.

+2. **Search Species**: Users can search for species by their vernacular name or scientific name.
+The dashboard provides an autocomplete field where users can enter the species name and select from the available options.

+3. **European Country Dataset**: The dataset used in this project includes observations from several European countries.
+Data is taken from the Global Biodiversity Information Facility ([https://www.gbif.org/](https://www.gbif.org/)).

+4. **CSS Styling**: The dashboard has been styled using CSS to enhance the visual appeal and improve the user experience.

+5. **Deployment**: The application has been deployed to [shinyapps.io](https://www.shinyapps.io/), making it accessible online.

+Visit [https://rodralez.shinyapps.io/biodiversity/](https://rodralez.shinyapps.io/biodiversity/) to access the application online.

+Link to the project: [link](https://github.com/rodralez/ds-portfolio/tree/main/r-shiny-biodiversity)

+Technologies: R, R Shiny, ShinyDashboards, Leaflet maps, CSS, JavaScript, Shinyapps.io.

 ## R Shiny Application for Gene Symbol and GO Term Search

 The R Shiny application efficiently addresses the following tasks: